fesguerra143/soc-threat-hunting-lab-/Cargo_Hold.md

 | Timestamp        | Nov 22, 2025 12:27:53 AM          |
 | Action Type      | LogonSuccess                     |

+**💡 Why it matters**
+The IP address discovered is the new source the attacker used when returning approximately 72 hours after the initial compromise.
+Sophisticated adversaries commonly rotate infrastructure between sessions to avoid linking new activity to the original breach and to evade detection based on known-bad IPs.
+Identifying this different return IP confirms the attacker has maintained access, exercised patience (dwell time), and is now escalating the intrusion (MITRE ATT&CK TA0001 – Initial Access sustained via T1078 – Valid Accounts).

 **🔧 KQL Query Used**
 ```